 The previously validated BSc (Hons) in Pharmacology and Physiology course was recognised by the Society of Biology until 2014.
-New recognition or accreditation will be sought for the re-approved programme.
+New recognition or accreditation will be sought from the Royal Society of Biology for the re-approved programme.

-Academic Regulations
+Academic regulations

 The current Handbook of Academic Regulations is available at westminster.ac.uk/academic-regulations